-- consideration of the appropriateness of channels used to communicate information. - 100.
-The insurer should establish and implement policies and procedures to accommodate and afford reasonable care to a policyholder who is identified as vulnerable or who discloses these needs to the insurer. - 101.
+- 100. The insurer should establish and implement policies and procedures to accommodate and afford reasonable care to a policyholder who is identified as vulnerable or who discloses these needs to the insurer. - 101.
 This requirement does not preclude the insurer's ability to evaluate the attributes of a prospective policyholder, such as age, medical condition, pregnancy, physical or mental disability in the process of evaluating insurable risks and determining premiums.

-8.2.7 Cancelling a service or transferring service providers
+8.2.7.
+Cancelling a service or transferring service providers

-102 The insurer should not unduly, except as required by law or as provided by the policy wording, limit the policyholder's ability to cancel or transfer a product or service to another provider on the policyholder's reasonable notice.
+102. The insurer should not unduly, except as required by law or as provided by the policy wording, limit the policyholder's ability to cancel or transfer a product or service to another provider on the policyholder's reasonable notice.

-8.2.8 Sales practices
+8.2.8.
+Sales practices